skylabaseInc/kc-mobile/README.md

 * Run license check `npm run checkLicenses`
 * Run in production mode `npm run runProd`.
 This is only to test if AOT is working and should never be used in a production environment.
 * Build production assets `npm run build`.
 Files will be stored under /dist.
+* Build Service Worker into the /dist package, `npm run precache-prod`

 ## Tests
 * Please follow the best practices here [Angular Testing](https://angular.io/docs/ts/latest/guide/testing.html)